The Hard Truth

 Red Flag

-Designers who treat therapy websites like your typical restuarant or home service website often miss the subtle design cues that make patients feel safe.
+Designers who treat therapy websites like restaurants or home services often miss the subtle cues that make patients feel safe.

 Red Flags to Avoid